 - Olive oil – you’ll need a few tablespoons of olive oil for searing the outside of the turkey breast.

-- Chicken stock – for slow cooking
+- Chicken stock – chicken stock is the essential liquid for slow cooking

 For the turkey breast seasoning: